JRC1995/INTER-INTRA-attentions/README.md

 >loss=10.4148

 Nothing to expect here.
 This is just the result of the 3rd iteration (i.e trained only on 3 data pairs).
 I haven't run this model for more than a couple of iterations.

+I haven't used any evaluation metric (like BLEU) either, because there's not much point in evaluating these low quality predictions.
+These are on my TO-DO list if I later find oppurtunity for proper training and testing.